DanGiles/Localised-Tsunami-Response/README.md

 - coarse_to_fine.py : Interpolates the maximum wave height on the coarse grid to the deepest point in a fine grid.

-- beta_calculate.py : Optimises for the beta parameter and forecasts for the maximum wave heights in a fine grid.
+- alpha_calculate.py (contained in fine_forecast.py): Optimises for the alpha parameter and forecasts for the maximum wave heights in a fine grid.

 - gauges_isobath.py : Calculates the wave heights at the gauge locations in the fine grids, calculates the relevant errors and then plots for each site.

 ## Outputs
-The code will output the optimised beta values for each site along with the forecasted maximum wave heights.
+The code will output the optimised alpha values for each site along with the forecasted maximum wave heights.

 =====